Dirt (Series) Review

 - Dirt 5 (2020) on Xbox One, Xbox Series X, PlayStation 4, PlayStation 5, PC

 The Wii has a few helpful settings, like disable rumble, but you have to use gesture controls for most games and the system menu.
 PlayStation 4 has a range of accessibility settings.
 Some are system only, some work in games (invert colours and button mapping).
+PlayStation 5 has a range of system-wide accessibility settings.
+Xbox One has a system features, the excellent co-pilot share controls mode and adaptive controller support for all games.
 Xbox One has a system features, the excellent co-pilot share controls mode and adaptive controller support for all games... read more about system accessibility settings.

 Thank you for using our resource, supported by AskAboutGames, ParentZone and PlayAbility Initiative.
 We are editorially independent, written by parents for parents, but welcome sponsorship, partnership and suggestions.
 Email our editor for details on these opportunities.